-Verse 11: "But when Peter came to Antioch, I withstood him to his face because he was to be condemned"-not just blamed.
-The KJV translators softened the meaning of it.
-This is pretty sharp language: condemned!
+Verse 11 (FV): "But when Peter came to Antioch, I withstood him to his face because he was to be condemned"-not just blamed.
+The King James translators softened the meaning of it.
+This is pretty sharp language, condemned.

-Verse 12: "For before certain ones came from James..."
-Who was James?
-The brother of the Lord, the apostle at Jerusalem!

-"...he was eating with the Gentiles.
+Verse 12: "For, before certain ones came from James... [the brother of the Lord, the apostle at Jerusalem] ...he was eating with the Gentiles.
 However, when they came, he drew back and separated himself from the Gentiles, being afraid of those of the circumcision party.
-And the rest of the Jews joined him in this hypocritical act, insomuch that even Barnabas was carried away with their hypocrisy" (vs 12-13).
+And the rest of the Jews joined him... [because that's what it means in the Greek] ...in this hypocritical act, insomuch that even Barnabas was carried away with their hypocrisy" (vs 12-13).

 Why was this to be a condemnation?
-Peter of all people should have known better!
+Peter, of all people, should have known better!
 Now you know why Acts 10 is in the Scriptures.
 It tells the account of a Gentile-an Italian-whose name was Cornelius.
-He sent three men, on the instructions of an angel, to go and find Simon Peter (the Apostle Peter).
-He came and found him and brought him to Cornelius.
+He sent three men, on the instructions of an angel, to go and find Simon Peter, the Apostle Peter.
+He found him and brought him to Cornelius.

 Acts 10:24: "And on the next day, they came to Caesarea.
-Now Cornelius was expecting them and had called together his kinsmen and his intimate friends.
+Now, Cornelius was expecting them and had called together his kinsmen and his intimate friends.
 And as Peter was coming in, Cornelius met him and fell at his feet, worshiping him" (vs 24-25).

-Peter was not the first pope!
-He didn't say, 'Cornelius, glad to see you're on your knees; kiss my ring.'
+You can tell that Peter was not the first pope.
+He didn't say, 'Cornelius, glad to see you're on your knees, kiss my ring.'

 Verse 26: "But Peter raised him up, saying, 'Stand up, for I myself am also a man.'
 And as he was talking with him, he went in and found many gathered together.
-And he said to them... [read this very carefully and understand something very important]: ...'You know that it is unlawful for a man who is a Jew to associate with or come near to anyone of another race...'" (vs 26-28).
+And he said to them 'You know that it is unlawful for a man who is a Jew to associate with or come near to anyone of another race....'" (vs 24-28).

-Which law in the Bible says that it's unlawful?
-Read that statement again; this will be good instruction..
-What does it say?
-What does it not say? "...'You know that it is unlawful for a man who is a Jew..."
-He did not say 'the Scriptures say' that an Israelite cannot keep company with one of another nation.
+Which law in the Bible says it's unlawful?
+This is good instruction on what does it say and what does it not say so we can understand it. "...You know that it is unlawful for a man who is a Jew..."
+He did not say, 'the Scriptures say that an Israelite cannot keep company of one of another nation.'

-What does the Old Testament tell us about the inner relationship of the children of Israel and Gentiles?
-One law, one standard for the Gentiles who live within Israel!
+What does the Old Testament tell us about the inter-relationship of the children of Israel and Gentiles?
+One law!
+One standard for the Gentiles that live within Israel!
 They followed the same law.
 They had the same judgment.
 They had the same standard.
 What law is this talking about?
 Tradition!
 A law of the Jews!
-A Jew is one who practices Judaism!
+A Jew is one who practices Judaism.
 Judaism is not the religion of Moses-did you know that?
 Most people don't!
-Judaism, while it claims to follow the religion of Moses, does not.
+While Judaism claims to follow the religion of Moses, it does not!
 The rabbis in Judaism proclaim that their sayings and their laws are greater than the laws in the Bible.
-If anyone transgresses their laws, they are subject to hell!
+If anyone transgresses their laws, they are subject to hell.

-What God was doing with this particular instance with Peter was that He was showing that that law of Judaism had no standing before God; had no standing with the Church of God.
-God was now going to deal with all nations, all people, and He was going to deal with them without the laws of the Judaism.
-I want to show you what Jesus said concerning the traditions of men!
-The traditions of men were codified into law.
+What God was doing in this particular instance with Peter was that He was showing that that law of Judaism had no standing before God, had no standing within the Church of God.
+God was now going to deal with all nations, all people, and He was going to deal with them without the laws of Judaism.